Five agile change toolkits

 • Change readiness tactic

-Here is an example of a behaviour over time graph.
+Here is an example of a behavior over time graph.

 Change readiness over time plotted against change milestones

-The connected circles analysis chart can be used to understand the influencing powers of various stakeholders within the project.
-Agile projects are very much dependent on effective stakeholder engagement and collaboration.
+The Connected Circles Analysis chart is indispensable for understanding the influencing powers of various stakeholders in an agile project.
+Through a practical example, discover how this analysis unveiled power dynamics, aiding the change manager in resolving relationship issues, mitigating risks, and leveraging the network for improved outcomes within the stakeholder group.
 A range of stakeholders are thrown together within the same project from the beginning and there is a high expectation of successful collaboration and teamwork across the board.
 This analysis helps you to visualise the power dynamism and influence mechanisms amongst different stakeholders.

-With the insight gained from this, the change manager can better focus on how to resolve any relationship issues, risks, and leverage the network to achieve better relationship and outcomes within the group.
+With the insight gained from this, the change manager can better focus on how to resolve any relationship issues, risks, and leverage the network to achieve better relationships and outcomes within the group.

 Project stakeholder influence dynamics